 Famous management consultant Peter Drucker has said, “Do what you do best, and outsource the rest.”
 This makes a lot of sense, doesn’t it?
 It’s really how many of us live our lives—we get a job doing something we’re good at and then pay others to do the things we can’t do ourselves.
 But when managing a business like a bank or credit union, it’s difficult to know if outsourcing is really a good option.
-It can be hard to understand all the benefits and drawbacks that come with outsourcing and which services could work best at a financial institution.
+It can be hard to understand all the outsourcing management benefits and drawbacks and which services could work best at a financial institution.

 Types of outsourcing